joomla/accessibility/docs/custom-elements/Form-Toogle-switches.md

-# Toggle swichtes
+# Toggle switches
 ## What is this

 **Purpose**: Users need to toggle an option between on/off or yes/no.

-**Description**: A switch provides approximately the same functionality as a checkbox and toggle button, but makes it possible for assistive technologies to present the widget in a fashion consistent with its on-screen appearance.
+**Description**: A switch provides approximately the same functionality, as a checkbox and toggle button, but makes it possible for assistive technologies to present the widget in a fashion consistent with its on-screen appearance.

 ## Accessibility
 ### Accessibility specification